jfrome1/NTW2029/src/content/docs/course-ntw2029/course-info/extensions.md

 date: 2024-08-17
 ---

-If _you email me in advance_, any assignment, including final papers, may be submitted up to 24 hours late for any reason.
-Just [:email me](../course-info/tech-guidelines#course-email) and say "I would like a 24 hour extension on [name of assignment].
+ _If you email me in advance_, any assignment, including final papers, may be submitted up to 24 hours late for any reason.
+Just [:email me](/course-ntw2029/course-info/tech-guidelines/#course-email) (don't message me for this purpose) and say "I would like a 24 hour extension on [name of assignment].
 I will [:submit it by](#x-submit) [extended due date]."

 Due to this policy, no additional extensions will be granted except in serious, documented circumstances.